 Timing: During Academic Senate or Administrative Review of a Departmental Recommendation

 - If, during the review process, the personnel file is found to be incomplete or inadequate, any additional information requested by reviewers shall be solicited through the Office of Academic Personnel.

-- Such new material shall be invited to comment on the new material.
+- The department shall be shall be invited to comment on the new material.

 - The candidate will have an opportunity to access and respond to the new material governed by APM 220-80-d,-e,-h, and -i.

 Timing: After the Final Administrative Decision Has Been Communicated to the Candidate

 The candidate shall have the right, upon written request, to receive from the Chancellor or other designated administrative officer a written statement of the reasons for the decision, including a copy of non-confidential documents and a redacted copy of the confidential academic review records in the personnel review file.

 Refer to APP 1-11, Confidential Information regarding confidential information and summaries for more information.